Photo to Enlarge.

 our everyday lives.
 While even a statement as innocuous

-this mystery in the grasp of what we know, our knowledge of truth
+that mystery in the grasp of what we know, our knowledge of truth

-is that more complete.
+becomes that more complete.

-Religions have long enticed us with their
+Religions have long enticed us with

 symbols and spiritual answers.
 They point to scriptures for proof,